anony7777/Perfff/README.md

 The original GUL codes used in the experiments are in GNNPerf/Projects, including `test_GAT_NC`, `test_GCN_NC`, `test_GIN_NC`, and `test_SAGE_NC`.
 And the auto-test scripts are `GNNPerf/Process/Test_paper_fullgraph.sh` and `GNNPerf/Process/Test_paper_minibatch.sh`.

-Use either the scripts or the visualization tool to reproduce our results and see the results with the visualization tool.
+You can either run the scripts or use the visualization tool to replicate our results and view them with the visualization tool.

 #### Use the scripts